File system: Types

+Storage media

 Disk file systems

-A disk file system takes advantages of the ability of disk storage media to randomly address data in a short amount of time.
+A disk file system takes advantage of the ability of disk storage media to randomly address data in a short amount of time.
 Additional considerations include the speed of accessing data following that initially requested and the anticipation that the following data may also be requested.
 This permits multiple users (or processes) access to various data on the disk without regard to the sequential location of the data.
 Examples include FAT (FAT12, FAT16, FAT32), exFAT, NTFS, ReFS, HFS and HFS+, HPFS, APFS, UFS, ext2, ext3, ext4, XFS, btrfs, Files-11, Veritas File System, VMFS, ZFS, ReiserFS, NSS and ScoutFS.
 Some disk file systems are journaling file systems or versioning file systems.

 Optical discs

 ISO 9660 and Universal Disk Format (UDF) are two common formats that target Compact Discs, DVDs and Blu-ray discs.
 Mount Rainier is an extension to UDF supported since 2.6 series of the Linux kernel and since Windows Vista that facilitates rewriting to DVDs.